 Working as conference organiser for an economics forecasting company, I was responsible for preparations for an international trade conference.
-With 400 delegates were flying in from around the world and the event date looming I was feeling overwhelmed and as if it was a race against time.
+With 400 delegates flying in from around the world and the event date looming I was feeling overwhelmed as if it was a race against time.

 ‘Hmm.
 Not really’ I replied.
-Critical things are on the list, but the rest are up here’, pointing to my brain, indicating I was relying on memory.
+‘Critical things are on the list, but the rest are up here’ pointing to my brain, indicating I was relying on memory.

 Her response?
 ‘Nina, I only work with people who write down absolutely every to-do.’

 In negotiation they call it the ‘broken record’ method . . .
 She repeated, ‘Nina, I only work with people who write down absolutely everything.’

-So I agreed to do what’s called a brain dump.
-I wrote down with pen on paper absolutely every to-do, one sheet of paper.
+I agreed to do what’s called a brain dump.
+I wrote down with pen on paper absolutely every to-do, on one sheet of paper.
 To my surprise, it took only 15 minutes.
 And when done, something interesting happened.
 I looked at my list and there, in black and white, on one page, was every task in clear focus.
 Something clicked.
-With such a full list, I felt more in on top of things.
+With such a full list, I felt more on top of things.
 It all appeared more do-able than before.

-Previously, I felt under pressure, having an endless number of things to do.
+Previously, I felt under pressure with an endless number of things to do.
 It was a race against the clock.
 Now suddenly it was all in the palm of my hand.
 This was a change in perception.